q0rban/yum_migrate/README.md

   nid: bid
 ```

-The Source plugin defines how the source data is collected.
+The Source plugin defines how the source data is extracted.
 The Destination
-plugin defines what the destination data is going to be.
-And the Process plugin
+plugin defines what the destination data is going in Drupal.
+And the Process
-does the work of gluing those together with mappings, normalizers, extractors,
+plugin does the work of gluing those together with mappings, normalizers,
-iterators and the like.
+extractors, iterators and the like.
 It's a powerful system.

 #### Paragraphs